subvisual/subvisual.com/src/posts/2020-06-20-tech-stack-matters.md

 ## Some tech stacks add boilerplate, impeding rapid learning

 Let's start looking at this from the programming language angle.
-You can build anything we pretty much any programming language, as long as it is Turing complete, but there are languages that are a better fit for different types of jobs.
+You can build anything with pretty much any programming language, as long as it is Turing complete, but there are languages that are a better fit for different types of jobs.
 I personally don't think that the language itself is going to be the biggest pain, but you get what you paid for.
 I wouldn't recommend that you start